jrehor/kcc/README.md

 15
 ```

 It is a good moment to look back at the C version of the same idea, and be surprised to hear that its `for` loop declaration contains a terrible, ancient and extremely popular [bug](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c), which k version does not.
-And, by the way, the broken C version only works for integers.
+And, by the way, if the C version could work, it would only work for integers.

 and then you get to learn there are **6 adverbs** in k that modify verbs in different ways.
 Please welcome the magnificent six: